windowschips/i3dotfiles/README.md

-## Welcome to the GitHub page of my i3 dotfiles.
+## ModernDark - Dotfiles to create an almost full-fledged desktop based on i3 window manager.
 ### Credit:
 [Milad Fakurian](https://unsplash.com/@fakurian) on [Unsplash](https://unsplash.com) for all wallpapers included